SURFnet/sp-dashboard/README.md

 `ant test` will run the full suite of tests and static analysis.

+Cypress tests only run locally (SAML & the CI aren't cooperating) for now.
+Use `npm run cy:open` to run them.
+Please ensure the accessibility tests succeed when making changes in the frontend.

 ### Xdebug
 Xdebug is configured when provisioning your development Vagrant box.
 The Vagrantfile sets the `develop_spd` environment variable in Ansible.
 This will prevent Xdebug from being enabled in test and production releases.